List of Twin Star Exorcists characters: Twin Star Exorcists

-In the manga, it is eventually revealed that the Twin stars are not truly human, and Rokuro is a vessel for Yang energy.
-He was created by Abe no Seimei, in other words, her son, so it appears as though his Guardian Spirit is Seimei, but in reality, neither he nor Benio has a Guardian spirit.
-In the anime, he is actually the Hajo-ó (Cataclysm King or Star Destroyer King), an extremely powerful Impurity created by Abe no Seimei who is destined to wipe out humanity should they become a threat to the world.
+In the manga, it is eventually revealed that the Twin Stars are not truly human, and Rokuro is a vessel for Yang energy.
+He was created by Abe no Seimei, her son, so it appears as though his guardian spirit is Seimei, but in reality, neither he nor Benio has a guardian spirit.
+In the anime, he is actually the Hajo-ó (Cataclysm King or Star Destroyer King), an extremely powerful Impurity created by Abe no Seimei that is destined to wipe out humanity if it becomes a threat to the world.